dev-ai-lab/bank-docs/README.md

 - To trigger process start at runtime, one would need `/META-INF/processes.xml` in classpath
 - All bpmns found in the classpath will be deployed if auto deployment is true

-# ChatGBT as developer assistance
+# ChatGPT as developer assistance
 - Very handy in terms of usual code quality checkup, test, knowledge refresh etc
 - Prompt Engineering is the emerging term
 - Just type: `Nullif use case with example using postgres` and see the wonder